-After graduation, she started working full-time as a sous-chef in a trendy restaurant on King Street West.
+While studying at college, she worked part-time as a waitress in a popular restaurant in Toronto and after graduation, she started working full-time as a sous-chef in a trendy restaurant on King Street West.
 Her annual salary is \$ 24,960.
-After paying taxes and deductions, she takes home about \$624 every 2 weeks.
+After taxes and deductions, she takes home about \$624 every 2 weeks.

 She bought a Honda Civic when she started her new job last year on a 4-year finance plan offering a "\$0 down payment at 2.9% interest rate".
-Her monthly payment for her car is approximately \$590.66 and her car insurance is \$215.58 per month.
-Because she drives to and from work, gas is an important factor and Emily pays approximately \$162 for gas every month.
-She does not have to pay for parking since the restaurant has a small staff parking lot at the back of the restaurant.
+Her monthly payment for her car is \$590.66 and her car insurance is \$215.58 per month.
+Because she drives to and from work, Emily pays an average of \$162 for gas every month.
+She does not have to pay for parking because the restaurant has a small staff parking lot.